Abdulkareem987/Robotic-arm-interface/README.md

 List of files:
 1- DBConnection Interface.html: This html file creates an interface for the user to choose a motor to see the angle for by clicking that motor button.

-Motors_script.php: these php files retrieve tha angels data from the database and show them to the user, one motor at a time.
+Motors_script.php: these php files retrieve tha angels data from the database and show them to the user, on motor at a time.